 Having now owned the property for over nine years and transitioning away from traditional paid work, we have sold our home in Adelaide and moved full time to Anacotilla Springs to enjoy living within the local community and the natural environment of the Fleurieu Peninsula.

-In 2021 we are building a house which is designed with liveability and energy efficiency principles in mind creating a comfortable living area for all people and conditions.
+During 2021 (Jan – Sep) we have built and moved into our house which is designed with liveability and energy efficiency principles in mind creating a comfortable living area for all people and conditions.
 With our future possible downsizing needs in mind, a part of the house, which we currently call ‘The Annexe’, is a fully self-contained 2 bedroom living space.
-‘The Annexe’ provides options for our future liveability and in the meantime will enable family and friends to have a separate but adjoining area.
-It will also be available to visitors for holiday accommodation.
+‘The Annexe’ provides options for our future ageing in place and in the meantime will enable family and friends to have a separate but adjoining area.
+It will also be available to visitors as well as Hidden Valley Shed for holiday accommodation.

 We hope you enjoy browsing our website and to get an update of what we have been up to recently have a look at our snippets page.